-CELEBRITIES' SIZES IN HATS-
+CELEBRITIES' SIZES IN HATS.

-CELEBRITTIES' SIZES IN HATS.
-According to the figures given by a famous West-end firm of hatters, the standard sizes in hats worn, by leading men of today are 6%, 7, and 7%.
-The king wears the latter size, as does also Lord Wolseley, Lord Brassey, Mr. Birrell, the Archibiobo of Canterbury, Lord Lore-burn, and Sir Thomas Lipton.
-In art, music, and the drama, size 7 is more in demand.
-Mr. Beerbohm Tree, Sir W. S. Gilbert, Hery Kubelik, Charles Stantley, Mr. Edward Lloyd, and Sir E. Poynter requiring this siz.
-The Duke of Con-mucht and the king of Norway take the small size of 6%, while 71⁄2 is taken by such men as Mr. Pierpont Morgan, Prof-zesor Ray Lankester, and the Duke of Argyl.-Tit Bits.
+CELEBRITTICS' SIZE'S IN HATS.
+According to the figures given by a famous West-end firm of hatters, the standard sizes in hats worn by leading men of today are 6%.
+7, and 7%.
+The king weats the latter size, as does also Lord Wolseley, Lord Brassey, Mr. Birrell, the Archilehop of Canterbury, Lord Lore-burn, and Sir Thomas Lipton.
+In art, music, and the drama, size 7 is more in demaad.
+Mr. Beerbalim Tree, Sir W. S. Gibert, Herr Kubelik, Charles Stantley, Mr. Edward Lloyd, and Sir E. Poynter requiring this siz.
+The Duke of Con-burght and the ting of Norway take the such men as Mr. Pierpont Morgan, Prof-essor Ray Lankester, and the Duke of Argyl.-Tit Bits.